PaulKinlan/paul.kinlan.me/content/2015-09-01-the-web-in-india-anecdote-1.markdown

 ---
+date: 2015-08-31
+description: 'I learnt a lot of things in India.
+1: Proxy browsers don''t work'
+image_header: /images/india1_title.jpg
 slug: the-web-in-india-anecdote-1
-date: 2015-08-31
+summary: During my work trip to India, I learned about challenges with proxy browsers like UC Mini and Opera Mini.
+Developers reported low conversion rates, especially with payments, due to JavaScript issues and incompatibility with 2FA required by Indian banks.
+I'm interested in hearing about others' experiences and solutions for these browsers.
+tags:
+- india
+- proxy browsers
+- UC Mini
+- Opera Mini
+- mobile web
+- payments
+- conversion rates
+- 2FA
+- JavaScript
+- web development
-title: "The Web in India: Anecdote 1 - Proxy browsers don't work"
+title: 'The Web in India: Anecdote 1 - Proxy browsers don''t work'
-description: "I learnt a lot of things in India.
-1: Proxy browsers don't work"
-image_header: "/images/india1_title.jpg"
-tags: ['india']

 ---

 I had the good fortune to work from India for a week to do a presentation about Performance and run two codelabs